caseypaquola/BigBrainWarp/docs/pages/scripts.rst

      - Interpolation method
      - Required for in_vol.
      - Optional for txt input.
 Not permitted for other surface inputs.
 For in_vol, can be trilinear (default), tricubic, nearest or sinc.
 For txt, can be linear or nearest
-   * - out_name
-     - Prefix for output files
-     - Required for surface input.
-     - Optional for volume input, otherwise defaults to prefix of input file
    * - out_type
      - Specifies whether output in surface or volume space
      - Optional function for bigbrain and bigbrainsym output.
 Otherwise, defaults to the same type as the input.